 Some medical professionals recommend using a pulse oximeter to monitor the oxygen levels in a person with COVID-19 symptoms.
 A pulse oximeter is a small device clamped onto your finger and registers your blood oxygen level.
 If a pulse oximeter reads less than 90, you should seek immediate medical care.

-Stay safe with COVID-19 medical supplies from Allied USA.
+Stay safe with COVID-19 medical supplies from Allied.
 We provide both medical supplies and medical waste removal that are sustainable and benefit global communities.
-Contact us today for more information, including how to save up to 50 percent off when Allied USA buys out your current contract.
+Contact us today for more information, including how to save up to 50 percent off when Allied buys out your current contract.